 Forest experts name the following as benefits of “prescribed fire”:

-- Reduces excess brush, shrubs & trees that stifle new growth.
+- Reduces excess brush, shrubs, and trees that stifle new growth.

 - Encourages new growth to flourish in space created by burned excess.